Combinatorial and harmonic-analytic methods for integer tilings: Introduction

 Cuboids (Section \ref{gen-cuboids}) and fibering (Section \ref{sec-fibers}) are our main tools in determining cyclotomic divisibility and proving structural properties.
 Cuboids have been used previously in the literature in the context of vanishing sums of roots of unity \cite{Steinberger} and Fuglede's spectral set conjecture \cite{KMSV}.
 We often have to use both cuboids and fibering at several scales at the same time.
 In particular, we introduce ``multiscale" cuboids that correspond to divisibility by combinations of several cyclotomic polynomials.

 In Section \ref{sec-reductions}, we discuss two reductions that allow us to pass to tilings with a smaller period, with the (T2) property preserved under the decomposition.
 We first review the subgroup reduction from \cite{CM}.
 Next, we introduce a ``slab reduction", which we believe to be new, and which covers many cases of interest that are not covered by the subgroup reduction.
 We also develop a criterion for this reduction to apply.
-A concrete example is provided in Corollary \ref{Afibered}.
+A concrete example of this is provided in Corollary \ref{Afibered}.

+While the subgroup reduction is sufficient to prove Theorem \ref{CM-thm}, tilings with 3 or more distinct prime factors include cases where such inductive arguments do not appear to be easily applicable.
+One well-known obstruction to an inductive approach is provided by Szab\'o-type examples \cite{Sz}.
+However, Szab\'o's examples are known to satisfy (T2).
+This was observed already by Coven and Meyerowitz \cite{CM}; see also \cite{dutkay-kraus} for an explicit analysis of a class of examples based on Szab\'o's idea.

-However, we must also contend with cases where such inductive arguments do not appear to be easily applicable, such as Szab\'o-type examples.
-The key concept needed to handle such cases turns out to be {\em saturating sets} -- subsets of $A$ and $B$ that saturate appropriately chosen box products (Section \ref{sec-satsets}).
-Informally, if a tile $A$ contains geometric configurations that indicate lack of structure on a certain scale, we are able use it to our advantage and locate highly structured configurations elsewhere in both $A$ and $B$.
+We do not know whether Szab\'o-type constructions are the only obstacle to an inductive proof of (T2) for all finite tiles.
+In \cite{LaLo2}, we prove that this is indeed true for classes of tilings that are broad enough to include all tilings of $\ZZ_M$ with $M=(p_1p_2p_3)^2$.
+The key new concept turns out to be {\em saturating sets} -- subsets of $A$ and $B$ that saturate appropriately chosen box products (Section \ref{sec-satsets}).
+Informally, if a tile $A$ contains geometric configurations that indicate lack of structure on a certain scale, we are able to use it to our advantage and locate highly structured configurations elsewhere in both $A$ and $B$.
 In particular, the less structure we have in one of the tiles, the more structured the other one is expected to be.
-Together with the results of Section \ref{sec-fibers}, this allows us to deconstruct certain tilings with 3 prime factors in \cite{LaLo2}, by reducing them to tilings where one of the tiles is a standard tiling complement.
-We provide examples of this in Section \ref{shiftexamples}.
+In the $M=(p_1p_2p_3)^2$ case, we use this to prove that all tilings with ``unfibered grids" (see \cite{LaLo2} for the definition) must in fact come from Szab\'o-type constructions.
+With this established, we can prove (T2) for such tilings by reduction to standard tiling complements.
+The full argument is carried out in \cite{LaLo2}, but we also provide examples of this procedure here in Section \ref{shiftexamples}.

 In addition to applications to proving structural conditions such as (T2), we are also able to use saturating sets to identify sets $A\subset\ZZ_M$ that do {\em not} tile $\ZZ_M$ based on the presence of certain configurations.
 Results of this type include Lemma \ref{smallcube} and Proposition \ref{prop-twodirections}.